 Yes.
 Successful applicants are welcome to apply for grants in future rounds.

 Yes, but only in exceptional circumstances will an academic be awarded more than one grant per round.

 Generally, staff are not eligible to apply for Sydney Southeast Asia Centre grants.
 The only exception is the Language grants.

 No, the academic applicant must conduct the research for which funds are awarded.
-PhD students are only eligible to apply for the Conference Fund.
+PhD students are only eligible to apply for the Conference Fund and Fieldwork Grant.